-High Glucose Alarm Level - Your High Glucose Alarm level displays only when you have used the App to start a FreeStyle Libre 2 Sensor and have turned the alarm ON.
+High Glucose Alarm Level - Your High Glucose Alarm level displays only when you have used the App to start a FreeStyle Libre 2 or Libre 2 Plus Sensor and have turned the alarm ON.

-Low Glucose Alarm Level - Your Low Glucose Alarm level displays only when you have used the App to start a FreeStyle Libre 2 Sensor and have turned the alarm ON.
+Low Glucose Alarm Level - Your Low Glucose Alarm level displays only when you have used the App to start a FreeStyle Libre 2 or Libre 2 Plus Sensor and have turned the alarm ON.

-Add Note - Tap / to add notes to the glucose reading.
+Add Note - Tap to add notes to the glucose reading.